From Copycat Recipe Guide

 McDonald's breakfast recipes are not low-calorie or heart healthy, but this McDonald's pancake recipe can be easily modified for dietary restrictions.
 Splenda can be substituted for sugar and the fat-free or Heart Smart version of Bisquick can be substituted to reduce calories and increase fiber.

-Also See: How to Make a Smoothie Like McDonald's, How to Make Texas Roadhouse Cinnamon Butter, How to Make KFC Buttermilk Biscuits, How to Make Cracker Barrel Hash Brown Casserole, How to Make Cinnabon Cinnamon Rolls, How to Make Homemade Nutella, How To Make McDonald's Chicken Nuggets, How to Make IHOP Buttermilk Pancakes, How to Make IHOP Buttermilk Pancakes, How to Make IHOP Harvest Grain and Nut Pancakes, How to Make IHOP Swedish Pancakes
+Also See: How to Make a Smoothie Like McDonald's, How to Make Texas Roadhouse Cinnamon Butter, How to Make KFC Buttermilk Biscuits, How to Make Cracker Barrel Hash Brown Casserole, How to Make Cinnabon Cinnamon Rolls, How to Make Homemade Nutella, How To Make McDonald's Chicken Nuggets, How to Make IHOP Buttermilk Pancakes, How to Make IHOP Cheesecake Pancakes, How to Make IHOP Harvest Grain and Nut Pancakes, How to Make IHOP Swedish Pancakes